leonschoi/ClickCount.en/Quick Setup.md

 HostInfo host1("DESKTOP-0AJUHED", PORT_NUMBER);
 ```

-`LoginInfo` array contains a list of Wi-Fi loginID/password and host computer in the network.
+The `LoginInfo` array contains a list of Wi-Fi loginID/password and host computer in the network.
 Set the `ssid` and `password` of the local Wi-Fi network:

 ```C++
 //